-From the Data Hub screen, you can carry out the major functions of Data Hub:
+From the Data Hub Home screen, you can carry out the major functions of Data Hub.

-- Catalog – search for registered services, entities, and attributes in the search pane and see details of the metadata of selected asset
+- Catalog – search for registered assets in the search pane and see details of the metadata of selected asset

-- Landscape – gain a graphical view of the organization’s available services and exposed entities showing consuming and publishing dependencies (for further details, see Data Hub Landscape.
+- Landscape – gain a graphical view of the organization’s available services and exposed datasets showing consuming and publishing dependencies (for further details, see Data Hub Landscape

-From the Data Hub screen, you can do the following:
+From the Home screen, you can do the following:

 Data Hub is also integrated in Mendix Studio Pro to find and connect to shared data sources in your apps.
 For further details on using Data Hub in Studio Pro, see Data Hub Pane in the Studio Pro Guide.

-The functionality of the Data Hub Catalog reflects the process of sharing data in an organization through application APIs from the different systems in an enterprise.
+The functionality of the Data Hub reflects the process of sharing data in an organization through application APIs from the different systems in an enterprise.
 The sections below describe the processes involved.

-Users can find shared data by searching the Data Hub Catalog.
+Users can find shared datasets by searching the Data Hub Catalog.
 The search features include results that are project-relevant in order of most popular services, and results can be refined by using filters.
-Full details of the registered services are displayed to help in deciding on the suitability of the data associated with a registered entity.
+Full details of the registered services are displayed to help in deciding on the suitability of the data associated with a registered dataset.

-The Data Hub Catalog search functionality is integrated into Mendix Studio Pro through the Data Hub pane for finding registered services and entities to use when developing apps.
+The Data Hub Catalog search functionality is integrated into Mendix Studio Pro through the Data Hub pane for finding registered services and datasets to use when developing apps.

 For more details, see How to Search for Registered Assets.

-Services and their exposed entities registered in the Data Hub Catalog can be accessed in Mendix Studio Pro to build apps.
-These external sources of data are represented in the domain model as external entities which can be used with regular entities, with the difference that external entities connect to data that is maintained externally and therefore can only be read or consumed.
+Registered assets in the Data Hub Catalog can be accessed in Mendix Studio Pro to build apps.
+These external data sources are represented in the domain model as external entities which can be used with local entities with the difference that external entities connect to data that is maintained in the source application and therefore can only be read or consumed.
 Changes to this data is done in the originating apps.

 3.3 Register – Sharing Datasets

-OData services can be registered in the Data Hub Catalog in two ways:
+OData services can be registered in the Data Hub in the following ways:

-- OData v4 services originating from non-Mendix sources can be registered manually through a new service.
-For further details on registration in the Data Hub Catalog and using manual registration, see How to Register Data Assets.
+- OData v4 services originating from non-Mendix sources can be registered manually.
+For further details, see Register OData Resources in the Data Hub Catalog.

 3.4 Curate – Maintaining Registered Assets

-Registered services can be curated in the Data Hub Catalog to ensure that they are discoverable by the relevant users.
+Registered assets can be curated to ensure that they are discoverable by the relevant users.
 Findability of registered assets can be enhanced by adding tags and descriptions to the services.
 Further enhancements to the registered metadata such as specifying the app owners can also be performed.

 For more details, see How to Curate Registered Assets.

-Mendix Data Hub enables organizations to manage the data that is used.
-Security of the shared datasets is crucial, and this includes accessibility to the shared data and authentication of users.
+Mendix Data Hub enables organizations to manage the data that is shared from the different sources.
+Security of the shared datasets is crucial, and this includes access to the shared data and authentication of users.

-For details on security and accessibility in the Data Hub Catalog and for registered services and entities, see Data Accessibility and Security.
+For details on security and accessibility in the Data Hub Catalog and for registered services and datasets, see Data Accessibility and Security.

 4 Information Available in the Data Hub Catalog

-In the Data Hub Catalog, all the information for registered services is displayed in the search details screen.
-This information comes from the metadata defining the OData services and also from additional information that is added when registered services are curated in the Data Hub Catalog.
-Registered items can be “published” by owners and Data Hub Curators so that they are discoverable by other users and ready to be consumed in Studio Pro.
+In the Data Hub Catalog, all the information for registered assets is displayed in the Catalog search details screen.
+This information comes from the metadata in the OData service contract and also from additional metadata that is added when registered assets are curated.
+Registered assets can be curated by owners and Data Hub curators and Mendix Admins.

-- Published OData service – At the service endpoint there are the OData service metadata contract filesthat define the service.
-Available data sources are registered in the Data Hub Catalog by exposing the entities that define them in a published OData service.
-This service document also defines the attributes and associations that are relevant for connecting to the data they define.
+Published OData service – At the service endpoint there are the OData service metadata contract filesthat define the service.
+Available data sources are registered in the Data Hub Catalog by exposing datasets in the published OData service.
+This service document or metadata contract also includes the exposed attributes and associations that are relevant for connecting to the data they define.

 5 Main Documents in This Category